 Williamstown in Wood County, West Virginia — The American South (Appalachia)

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Commandant Archbold Henderson (a few steps from this marker); Tomlinson Mansion (approx. 1.8 miles away); Williamstown (approx. 2.3 miles away); Celoron de Blainville (approx. 2.3 miles away in Ohio); Fort Harmar (approx. 2˝ miles away in Ohio); Site of the United States Fort Harmar (approx. 2˝ miles away in Ohio); Lewis and Clark Expedition / Letter to the President (approx. 2˝ miles away in Ohio); Pioneer Marietta (approx. 2.7 miles away in Ohio).
-Touch for a list and map of all markers in Williamstown.
+At least 8 other markers are within walking distance of this marker.
+Celoron de Blainville (approx. half a mile away in Ohio); Fearing House (approx. 0.6 miles away in Ohio); Fort Harmar (approx. 0.7 miles away in Ohio); Harmar Post Office (approx. 0.7 miles away in Ohio); Site of the United States Fort Harmar Barber House (approx. 0.7 miles away in Ohio); Lewis and Clark Expedition / Letter to the President (approx. 0.7 miles away in Ohio); Harmar Lodge No. 390 (approx. 0.8 miles away in Ohio).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 8, 2014, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 322 times since then and 26 times this year.
-Photos: 1, 2, 3, 4, 5, 6. submitted on May 8, 2014, by Don Morfe of Baltimore, Maryland. • Bernard Fisher was the editor who published this page.
+It was originally submitted on May 8, 2014, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 293 times since then and 16 times this year.
+Photos: 1, 2, 3. submitted on May 8, 2014, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.